-Grant Bay is located on the north west coast of Vancouver Island.
-It is one of the nicest beaches on Vancouver Island, its all white sand from one end to the other and from the forest to the sea.
-Its quite a drive to reach it and this means less people.
-Most of the time, you will find that you are the only ones there, but the beach is more than big enough for more and still provide a private area to swim/sunbath in.
-The times that l have been there, i found i was far outnumbered by the otters and not humans.
+Grant Bay is located on the northwest coast of Vancouver Island.
+It is one of the nicest beaches on Vancouver Island, its all-white sand from one end to the other and from the forest to the sea.
+It’s quite a drive to reach it and this means fewer people.
+Most of the time, you will find that you are the only one there, but the beach is more than big enough for more and still provide a private area to swim/sunbathe in.
+The times that l have been there, I found I was far outnumbered by the otters and not humans.